 x -> to-real(z)

-This is achieved by setting the target-node
+This is achieved by setting the target-node attribute of to-real

-to to-real
+to to-real:

 :attribute(to-real, target-node, to-real)